acnicholas/scaddins/README.md

 ### Build from Source ###

-Run the `build.bat` to build the project and istaller.
+Run the `build.bat` to build the project and installer.

 SCaddins will attempt to build for availble Revit versions(2020-2024), by looking for RevitAPI[UI].dll in the following standard locations: